erramirez/r4bs/VisualizingData.md

 Facets, Fills, and Colors
 -------------------------

 Of course, you're not always going to visualize a single participant's data.
 You may want to visualize multiple participants all at once and make sense of differences.
 We can use ggplot2 functionality to do that.
-First let's create a new data set that only includes data for 2015, since that's the year with the most overlap.
+First let's create a new data set that only includes data for 2015 for the first 10 participants.

 ``` r
 ### reading in data ####